rvalentini/globear/README.md

 I started to work on this application with the goal to have my own personalized, highly customized travel/blog/food-guide/photo-diary/stuff-my-parents-would-like-to-see application and also to learn more about programming in Clojure and Clojurescript.
 The application is not anywhere near complete at the moment, but already provides enough features to be used as a geospatial image viewer.
 I am of course working relentlessly on creating new features for Globear and you can see a rough outline of the things to come in the TODO section below.

-in this project I managed to combine three of my interests:
+in this project I managed to combine two of my interests:
 1. Programming Clojure
 2. Traveling
-3. The works of Hayao Miyazaki

-In case you have any questions/advice/suggestions/feature-requests/rants or just want to talk about Hayao Miyazaki, please feel free to contanct me.
+In case you have any questions/advice/suggestions/feature-requests/rants, please feel free to contanct me.

 Travel the world and see all the things!